What Is An RV Surge Protector?

 50 Amp RV Surge Protector To 30 Amp Outlet

-If you try to use a 30 amp surge protector, you will only be able to use 30 amp power whenever you plug it in.
+If you have a 50-amp RV, you need a 50-amp surge protector.
+If you try to use a 30-amp one, you’ll only be able to pull 30 amps of power whenever you plug in.

 Just use a 30 amp to 50 amp RV adapter to plug the 50A surge protector into the 30 amp outlet.